History of Game of Thrones in Timeline

 2017: Duolingo Offers High Valyrian Course

-2017: Taylor Swift's Reputation Album Inspired by Game of Thrones
+2017: Taylor Swift releases Reputation album inspired by Game of Thrones

-In 2017, singer-songwriter Taylor Swift created her album "Reputation" and later revealed in 2019 that several songs on her 2017 album Reputation were inspired by Game of Thrones characters and plots.
+In 2017, singer-songwriter Taylor Swift's Reputation album was released, with the artist telling Entertainment Weekly in 2019 that several songs on it were inspired by Game of Thrones characters and plots.

-On June 8, 2018, HBO commissioned a pilot to a Game of Thrones prequel series from Goldman and Martin.
-The prequel was to take place in the Age of Heroes.
+On June 8, 2018, HBO commissioned a pilot to a Game of Thrones prequel series from Goldman as showrunner and Martin as co-creator, set in the Age of Heroes.
+S. J. Clarkson was announced to direct and executive produce the pilot, while Naomi Watts was cast as the female lead.

 In July 2018, filming for season eight of Game of Thrones concluded.

-September 2018: HBO Updates on Game of Thrones Prequel Projects
+September 2018: HBO president comments on Game of Thrones prequel projects

-In 2018, Australian scientists conducted a survival analysis, examining the mortality among 330 important characters during the first seven seasons of Game of Thrones.
+In 2018, Australian scientists conducted a survival analysis examining the mortality of 330 important characters during the first seven seasons of Game of Thrones.

 2018: Outstanding Drama Series Emmy Award

-In 2018, Game of Thrones received the Primetime Emmy Award for Outstanding Drama Series.
+In 2018, Game of Thrones was awarded the Primetime Emmy Award for Outstanding Drama Series.

-2018: Second Tour of Game of Thrones Live Concert Experience
+2018: Second Tour of The Game of Thrones Live Concert Experience

 2018: First Season Released in 4K HDR on Ultra HD Blu-ray